MaterializeInc/materialize/doc/developer/project-lifecycle.md

 - Be verified that it solves the targeted problem for at least one external tester, with additional optional internal testers.
-- Be entirely code complete, if it wasn’t already.
+- Be entirely code complete, if it wasn't already.
 - Have comprehensive tests live and running.
 - Have basic observability live and running.
 - Have basic metrics live and running.